CACOR Board of Directors 2026-2027

 Andrew Welch is a speaker, researcher, and writer on the philosophical basis of human value systems and ecological economics.
 His first book, The Value Crisis, was published in 2014, with a sequel, Our Second Chance, published in 2022.
-His mission is to provide unique insights to global issues by combining heuristics and observations from multiple disciplines, and to communicate historical solutions using engaging narratives that are accessible to a wide general audience.
+His mission is to provide unique insights to global issues by combining heuristics and observations from multiple disciplines, and to communicate historical solutions using engaging narratives that are accessible to a wide general audience (like this animated video!)
+He currently sits on the Advisory Board of the Merz Institute.

 Andrew’s background is powerfully diverse, beginning with Hons.
-Math/Computer Science and Theatre at the University of Waterloo.
+Math/Computer Science and Theatre at the University of Waterloo, where he is now a Guest Lecturer in the Faculty of Environment.
 For the past 20 years, he has been in demand as a skilled corporate facilitator, guiding intact teams through difficult challenges and transitions.
 In 2008, he created the WattPlot™ suite of software which monitors renewable energy systems at over a thousand sites worldwide.
-Andrew is an Emergency Response Team Site Manager (volunteer) with the Canadian Red Cross, deployed across Canada, and was a founding member of their National Disaster Management Evaluation Team.
-He also co-founded Transition Erin––a Transition Town movement in Erin, Ontario.
+Andrew is a former Emergency Response Team Site Manager with the Canadian Red Cross, and a founding member of their National Disaster Management Evaluation Team.
+He also co-founded Transition Erin – a Transition Town movement in Erin, Ontario.

 Dr. Ted Manning is President of Tourisk Inc., an international consulting firm based in Ottawa and providing integrated planning for heritage sites and tourism destinations, development of measures of sustainability, and accessibility and environmental management solutions worldwide.